ranodeepbanerjee/PlayWord/README.md

 How to Play?
-There is four key of charater and you have to press one by one any of them and make a valid word.<br>
+There are four keys of charater and you have to press one by one any of them and make a valid word.<br>
 [You can get here](https://github.com/jsroyal/PlayWord/releases/download/1.0.0/app-debug.apk)

 ## Running the tests